typst-community/valkyrie/docs/manual.typ

 #pagebreak()
 == Schema definition functions
-For the sake of brevity and owing to their consistency, the arguments that each schema generating function accepts are listed in the table below, followed by a description of each of the arguments.
+For the sake of brevity and owing to their consistency, the arguments that each schema generating function accepts are listed in the table below, followed by a description of each of argument.

 #let rotatex(body,angle) = style(styles => {
   let size = measure(body,styles)